salsabilafatinn/salsabilafatinn.github.io/index.md

 [![Open Data](https://img.shields.io/badge/XLSX-Open%20Data-brightgreen)](xlsx/Advertising.xlsx)

 <div style="text-align: justify">Multiple linear regression analysis is a regression model that involves more than one independent variable.
-Regression in this analysis is used to predict sales results based on advertising spending through TV, radio and newspaper media in the form of a Guide User Interface (GUI).</div>
+Regression in this analysis is used to predict sales results based on advertising spending through TV, radio and newspaper media in the form of a Guide User Interface (GUI).
+The visualization uses a scatterplot which functions to see the relationship between variables.</div>
 <br>
+The following are the steps for using the GUI:
+1. Input data
+2. Enter the values for the TV, radio, and newspaper variables
+3. Click "Predict Sales"
 <center><img src="images/gui.png"></center>
 <br>